mehdibenz0/ticket-resolution/README.md

 See `docs/SECURITY.md`.

-## Resume / interview framing
+## Briefly

-> Built a B2B AI Resolution Copilot for operations teams that retrieves similar internal cases, recommends the next best action, drafts customer responses, and automatically prepares escalation tickets for genuinely novel issues.
+> A B2B AI Resolution Copilot for operations teams that retrieves similar internal cases, recommends the next best action, drafts customer responses, and automatically prepares escalation tickets for genuinely novel issues.
 Implemented with FastAPI, Claude structured outputs, retrieval logic, n8n orchestration, an optional MCP server, and an operator-facing UI, with tests and CI for production-style delivery.